SatsumaSegment/CubeGame/README.md

 ## Controls

-Use the arrow keys to move \n
+Use the arrow keys to move

-'R' to replay/reset \n
+'R' to replay/reset

 'ESC' to exit